golemfactory/golem-docs/docs/creators/javascript/quickstart.md

 When we have a file with the task ready, we should modify our executor code to send it to the provider, and then execute it on the provider's machine.

-#### Uploading file to provider machine
+#### Uploading the script to provider machine

-When you look at the interface of the [WorkContext](docs/classes/task\_work.WorkContext.md) object, you will notice that there is an [uploadFile()](docs/classes/task\_work.WorkContext.md#uploadfile) method, among others.
+When you look at the interface of the [WorkContext](../docs/classes/task_work.WorkContext) object, you will notice that there is an [uploadFile()](../docs/classes/task_work.WorkContext/#uploadfile) method, among others.
 This method is used to upload file to provider instance in a scope of single task.
 So in order to upload our task.js file to the provider we need to add the command:

 ```js
     await ctx.uploadFile("./task.js", "/golem/resource/task.js");
 ```

-#### Modify code to execute uploaded JS file
+#### Modify code to execute uploaded Node.js file

 The last step will be to modify the command executed on the provider `node -v` to a command that will execute our `task.js` file - `node /golem/work/task.js`.